ZoneMinder/zoneminder/README.txt

 of the configuration class which are initialised once on startup and then can be accessed directly with no further overhead. o    LANGUAGE - Support for the Danish language has now been included.
-Thanks for forum user 'voronwe' for his  work  on this.
-Select dk_dk in the languages preferences to use  this language.

-o     FEATURE  - Events viewed in the events listing view  can now be saved locally by clicking on the 'Export' button.
+Thanks for forum user `voronwe' for his work on this.
+Select dk_dk in the languages preferences to use this language. o    FEATURE - Events viewed in the events listing view can now be saved locally by clicking on the `Export' button.
 This creates a tar or zip file of the selected file groups, such as images, videos etc, as well as, optional, HTML pages describing the basic details about the event and frame details.
 This allows a basic navigation and viewing of the events outside of the regular ZoneMinder interface.
-This format is different, and improved, over that that created in the background filter function and it is expected that these functions will converge at some point.

-o    FIX - Clearing the 'Track Motion' checkbox in the Control section  of  the Monitor configuration would  not  be  saved resulting in this setting being stuck in an 'on' state.
-This has been corrected.

-o     FIX  -  The 'Play All' link in the event view  allows  a sequence of events to be streamed consecutively.
-This is fine in a streamed view but meaningless in the stills view so has been removed.

-o     FEATURE - The 'show' trigger command in zmtrigger.pl has been added to allow miscellaneous externally sourced text to be displayed in the image timestamps.

-o    FEATURE - Add the 'Auto Stop Timeout' monitor control option to allow finer control of Pan/Tilt/Zoom cameras with support for only basic continuous modes of motion. o    LANGUAGE - The German language files have been updated.

-o    FEATURE - Support for control of Axis network cameras has been  added.
-This uses the zmcontrol-axis-v2.pl  script  and should work with all Axis PTZ network cameras that use version 2 of the Axis API.

-o    FEATURE - The zmaudit.pl script has been modified to be faster and access disk a lot less.
+This format is different, and improved, over that that created in the background filter function and it is expected that these functions will converge at some point. o    FIX - Clearing the `Track Motion' checkbox in the Control section of the Monitor configuration would not be saved resulting in this setting being stuck in an `on' state.
+This has been corrected. o    FIX - The `Play All' link in the event view allows a sequence of events to be streamed consecutively.
+This is fine in a streamed view but meaningless in the stills view so has been removed. o    FEATURE - The `show' trigger command in zmtrigger.pl has been added to allow miscellaneous externally sourced text to be displayed in the image timestamps. o    FEATURE - Add the `Auto Stop Timeout' monitor control option to allow finer control of Pan/Tilt/Zoom cameras with support for only basic continuous modes of motion. o    LANGUAGE - The German language files have been updated. o    FEATURE - Support for control of Axis network cameras has been added.
+This uses the zmcontrol-axis-v2.pl script and should work with all Axis PTZ network cameras that use version 2 of the Axis API. o    FEATURE - The zmaudit.pl script has been modified to be faster and access disk a lot less.
 Previously it was possible for this script to frequently thrash disks while determining timestamps on directories. o    FEATURE - A contributed patch by Ross Melin has been included.
 This gives you the option of using an alternative mailing method in the zmfilter.pl script if the default method does not work correctly.
 To use the new method go to Options-
-  >Email and set ZM_NEW_MAIL_MODULES to on.

-o     FIX - Previously the ZM_EMAIL_HOST config was not passed to the zmfilter.pl script so hosts other than localhost were not used.
-This has been fixed.

-o    LANGUAGE - A translation for the Romanian language has been added.
+>Email and set ZM_NEW_MAIL_MODULES to on. o    FIX - Previously the ZM_EMAIL_HOST config was not passed to the zmfilter.pl script so hosts other than localhost were not used.
+This has been fixed. o    LANGUAGE - A translation for the Romanian language has been added.
 To use it select ro_ro as the language. o    FIX - In previous versions the path to the zms daemon from web pages was in the form of a local web path without hostname.
 This has been reported as not working with certain media players where the hostname is not implied, as with browsers.
-The paths to the streaming server now always  have the  hostname prepended so that they are always a full valid url.

-o    FIX - Monitors that are inactive no longer have an active link for streaming as this has no real purpose.

-o    FEATURE - An experimental Pelco-P control script has been added to support PTZ cameras that support this protocol.
-This script has not really been tested but is included as a basis for further development or customisation.

-o    FIX - The zmfilter.pl script now respects the ZM_FAST_DELETE option and will fully delete any events rather than assuming that zmaudit.pl will clear up if it just removes the primary database record. o     FIX - The montage view layout now correctly utilises the ZM_MAX_MONTAGE_COLS option when determining the dimensions and layout of the montage window.

-o    FEATURE - A contributed patch by forum user 'lazyleopard' has been included.
-This allows a specified number of frames to be  discarded  to alleviate problems with broken  interlaced frames where multiple cameras share one bttv chip and produce a 'comb edge' like image.
+The paths to the streaming server now always have the hostname prepended so that they are always a full valid url. o    FIX - Monitors that are inactive no longer have an active link for streaming as this has no real purpose. o    FEATURE - An experimental Pelco-P control script has been added to support PTZ cameras that support this protocol.
+This script has not really been tested but is included as a basis for further development or customisation. o    FIX - The zmfilter.pl script now respects the ZM_FAST_DELETE option and will fully delete any events rather than assuming that zmaudit.pl will clear up if it just removes the primary database record. o    FIX - The montage view layout now correctly utilises the ZM_MAX_MONTAGE_COLS option when determining the dimensions and layout of the montage window. o    FEATURE - A contributed patch by forum user `lazyleopard' has been included.
+This allows a specified number of frames to be discarded to alleviate problems with broken interlaced frames where multiple cameras share one bttv chip and produce a `comb edge' like image.
 To invoke this option go to Options-
-  >Config and set ZM_CAPTURES_PER_FRAME to greater than  1,  a value of 3 is recommended in the first instance.

-o     FEATURE - Several users have reported problems using the Perl Compatible Regular Expression (PCRE) library, mostly to do with it not being found or an incorrect version being used.
+>Config and set ZM_CAPTURES_PER_FRAME to greater than 1, a value of 3 is recommended in the first instance. o    FEATURE - Several users have reported problems using the Perl Compatible Regular Expression (PCRE) library, mostly to do with it not being found or an incorrect version being used.
 This version allows an alternative method of parsing the output from network cameras that does not depend on libpcre at all.
 Which method is used is controlled by the option Options-
 >Network->ZM_NETCAM_REGEXPS.
 If this option is on then the traditional regular expression based parsing is implemented, provided you have built with libpcre.
 If the option is off or libpcre is missing then a more basic parsing is used instead.
 This new method should be slightly faster as it does not have the overhead of regular expression parsing, however this also makes it slightly more inflexible.
 If you experience problems using the new method with your netcam then you should try switching to the regular expression based method, and report the issue via the forums, preferably with a snapshot of the output of your camera.

-13.8.
+12.9.
 Release 1.21.0
 Addition of camera control, plus several bugfixes.

 o     FEATURE  -  Added support for Pan/Tilt/Zoom and  general camera control.

 o    FIX - The montage view layout has been modified to allow better dynamic layout of windows.
 Views should now be laid out in a more logical arrangement.
-This is a relatively temporary change and the montage view will shortly be rewritten to use flowing 'div' tags which should add more flexibility and  be less complex.

-o    FIX - All stream views now have an 'alt' tag to highlight which monitor they should be displaying.

-o     FIX - Detection of which markup language to use, HTML or XHTML-MP has now been optimised to ensure that the test only happens once per session.
+This is a relatively temporary change and the montage view will shortly be rewritten to use flowing `div' tags which should add more flexibility and be less complex. o    FIX - All stream views now have an `alt' tag to highlight which monitor they should be displaying. o     FIX - Detection of which markup language to use, HTML or XHTML-MP has now been optimised to ensure that the test only happens once per session.